 Examples of various export scenarios and VAT treatments: Indirect exports

 A UK VAT registered business invoices goods to an overseas customer.
-A freight forwarder employed by the overseas customer collects the goods from the UK supplier and exports them to a destination outside the EC.
+A freight forwarder employed by the overseas customer collects the goods from the UK supplier and exports them to a destination outside the EU.
 See VEXP20300 for a definition of overseas customer.

 Diagram of indirect export

 This is a straightforward example of an indirect export

 - the overseas customer arranges for the collection and delivery of the goods to a destination outside the EU

 - there is no connection between the UK supplier and the overseas customer